oVirt/ovirt-site/source/event/detailedexternalevents.html.md

        source
        custom_event_id

-External Events can be filtered using *vendor != 'oVirt*'
+External Events can be filtered using *source != 'oVirt*'

 ### Flow